AI Search

 How the revenue estimate works

-The revenue figure in the audit is an estimate — not a prediction, not a guarantee.
+The revenue figure is an estimate — not a prediction, not a guarantee.
+The formula: total monthly searches across unanswered questions × close rate × average transaction value × 12 months.

 Monthly searches is the sum of estimated monthly search volume for each unanswered question.
 These are AI-estimated approximations, not exact search engine data.
-They're disclosed as estimates throughout the report.

-The label everywhere is "Estimated Annual Gap."
 You supply the inputs.
-You can argue with the search volume estimates, but you can't argue with your own close rate and transaction value — those are your numbers.
+You can question the search volume estimates, but you can't argue with your own close rate and transaction value — those are your numbers.

-Six business type classifications
+Business type classifications

 Fit assessment

 Not every business is a strong fit for content-driven growth.
-The audit assesses fit on a three-tier scale.
+The audit assesses fit on three tiers: Strong, Moderate, and Weak.
+Guardrails prevent strong business types from being misclassified as weak fit.
+Public institutions are always routed to custom review.

 What the audit doesn't do

-Run your own audit
+Run your own

 The methodology is the same for every business.
 The questions, competitors, and scores are unique to yours.